microsoft/busiotools/bluetooth/tracing/readme.md

 *Reproduce the issue.*

-From an adminstrative PowerShell session:
+From an administrative PowerShell session:

     wpr.exe -stop BthTracing.etl